-Trump questions why Biden forming cabinet as his legal team continues voter fraud fight
+Trump questions why Biden forming cabinet as his legal team continues voter-fraud fight

+The president's latest remarks came as some GOP lawmakers have been pushing back against him

-President Trump took to Twitter Saturday to voice frustrations about Biden’s cabinet, as states continue to throw out his legal team’s allegations of election and voter fraud.
+President Trump took to Twitter on Saturday night to voice frustrations about Joe Biden making Cabinet choices, as Trump's legal team continued to push allegations of election and voter fraud.

-“Why is Joe Biden so quickly forming a Cabinet when my investigators have found hundreds of thousands of fraudulent votes, enough to “flip” at least four States, which in turn is more than enough to win the Election?”
-Trump said on Twitter.
+“Why is Joe Biden so quickly forming a Cabinet when my investigators have found hundreds of thousands of fraudulent votes, enough to 'flip' at least four States, which in turn is more than enough to win the Election?”
+Trump wrote on Twitter.

-His comments come as Wisconsin continues with its recount, and hours after a Pennsylvania federal judge threw out another Trump lawsuit aimed at preventing the certification of the state's election results.
+Trump's comments came as Wisconsin continued with its recount, and hours after a Pennsylvania federal judge threw out another Trump lawsuit aimed at preventing the certification of that state's election results.

-The decision by U.S. Middle District Judge Matthew Brann on Saturday is just the latest disappointment for the Trump campaign, which is struggling to overturn the results of the Nov.
+The decision by U.S. Middle District Judge Matthew Brann on Saturday was just the latest disappointment for the Trump 2020 Campaign, which was struggling to overturn the results of the Nov.
 3 election.

-“Hopefully the Courts and/or Legislatures will have the COURAGE to do what has to be done to maintain the integrity of our Elections, and the United States of America itself,” he added.
+“Hopefully the Courts and/or Legislatures will have the COURAGE to do what has to be done to maintain the integrity of our Elections, and the United States of America itself,” Trump added.

-But Trump’s legal team has so far been unsuccessful in overturning any state wins because it has not proved its claims of “hundreds of thousands of fraudulent votes,” despite repeated accusations from Trump and attorney Rudy Guiliani.
-Members of the GOP now are pushing back also.
+But Trump’s legal team has so far been unsuccessful in overturning any state vote counts because it has not proved its claims of “hundreds of thousands of fraudulent votes,” despite repeated accusations from Trump and his personal attorney, Rudy Guiliani.

+Some GOP lawmakers have also been pushing back against the president as well.

-"The President and his lawyers have made claims of criminality and widespread fraud, which they allege could impact election results,” Rep. Liz Cheney said in a statement Friday.
+"The President and his lawyers have made claims of criminality and widespread fraud, which they allege could impact election results,” Rep. Liz Cheney, R-Wyo., said in a statement Friday.
 “If they have genuine evidence of this, they are obligated to present it immediately in court and to the American people."

 "If the President cannot prove these claims or demonstrate that they would change the election result, he should fulfill his oath to preserve, protect and defend the Constitution of the United States by respecting the sanctity of our electoral process,” she added.